loneoceans/lume1-ff-6af/README.md

 # lume1-ff-6af

+>> **Update Dec 2023**
+>>
+>> Lume1-6AF support has been added to the main Anduril repository which was recently migrated over to Github: https://github.com/ToyKeeper/anduril/.
+>>
+>> Firmware updates should be available in official builds shortly.
+This repo will be deprecated; please visit the link above for fresh builds of the newest version of Anduril for this driver, as well as other future Lume drivers.
+Appreciation goes to out ToyKeeper for the incredible work on FSM/Anduril, as well as the flashlight community for feedback and bug reports.
+More to come soon!

 ## Overview

 The 2022 Lume1-FF-6AF is an advanced, electronic-switch, single cell, 6A fully regulated dual-phase synchronous buck LED flashlight driver with turbo FET capabilities and Ultra Dynamic Range (UDR).
 It also includes an intelligent 2A USB-C battery charger.